B-bori/python/README.md

-# ASSIGNMENTS of PYTHON I class
+# ASSIGNMENTS of 2020 HYU Lecture